isabella232/media-analytics.en-1/help/sdk-implement/track-ads/track-ads-overview.md

 >[!IMPORTANT]
 >
->Do not increment the media player playhead during ad playback!
+>Make sure you do NOT increment the content player playhead (`l:event:playhead`) during ad playback (`s:asset:type=ad`).
+If you do, the Content Time Spent metrics will be adversely impacted.

 The following sample code utilizes the JavaScript 2.x SDK for an HTML5 media player.